AdamPGreen/jargon-jar-v4/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

+## Deployment
+The application is automatically deployed to Vercel on commits to the main branch.

 ## Project Structure